 Start the Organizing for Lightroom on your Hard Drive

-The beginning of organizing starts with where the photos are kept on the computer.
+Find a place.
+One place.
+It’s the KISS method, keep it simple stupid.
 Yes, you can keep them anywhere you please and everywhere you, please.
 But why?
 Start with your pictures folder.

 From there, add “Incoming Images 2019”, and with each